Comparison of Telehealth Providers Offering Mental Health Care in Australia (2025)

 Compliance

 For best mental health outcomes, compliance is key.
-Removing unnecessary obstacles to attending your sessions, opening up during your sessions, getting follow-ups booked in, or changing therapist if necessary can be of great help.
+Removing unnecessary obstacles to attending your sessions, opening up during your sessions, getting follow-ups booked in, or changing therapist, if necessary, can be of great help.
 Online mental health care providers offer solutions to all of them, meaning you may be more likely to stick it out, get the best care for you, and actually implement learnings and improve long-term.

 Multidisciplinary Teams